Which Ear Plugs are Best?

 To better understand this, a persons hearing threshold is defined as 0db (decibels).
 Someone with normal/good hearing can hear sounds at 15db.
 A watch ticking would have a level around 20db, whilst whispering rates at approximately 30db, the average conversation is around 50 – 60db.

-Earplugs are very commonly used to block out the sound of a partners snoring.
+Earplugs are very commonly used to block out the sound of a partner snoring.

-Are there Ear Plugs that totally block out 100% of noise?
+Can Ear Plugs Block out 100% of Noise?

-Currently the highest Noise Reduction Rating (NRR) being offered by an earplug is around 32dB.
+Currently, the highest Noise Reduction Rating (NRR) being offered by an earplug is 33dB.
 This means that any noise up to that ear plugs NRR will be blocked completely and any noise over this level may still be heard.

 For optimum noise reduction, we typically recommend you try soft foam earplugs.